WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-28-In-which-AI-tried-to-answer-my-question-and-was-just-wrong.markdown

 article referring to JavaScript is for ASP.NET projects, which are entirely different from how Visual Studio creates Node.js projects.

-The second like is supposedly explicitly about Node.js projects.
+The second link is supposedly explicitly about Node.js projects.
 When I click it, I wind up on the same page as the first link.
 At first, I thought the AI was hallunicating and making up links.
 But when I copied the link to write this article, I found something interesting: